Luis Miguel Valle

-Luis Miguel Valle Juárez (born April 11, 1989) is a Costa Rican professional midfielder currently playing for Pérez Zeledón in Liga FPD.
+Luis Miguel Valle Juárez (born 11 April 1989) is a Costa Rican former professional midfielder.

 Club career

 Valle came through the youth ranks at Liga and has played for the senior team since making his debut against Pérez Zeledón on 22 March 2009.

 International career

 Valle made his debut for Costa Rica in a July 2011 Copa América match against Argentina and has, as of December 2014, earned a total of 3 caps, scoring no goals.